Armonte/VF3/VF3_MODEL_FORMAT_CIEL.md

  - If a mapping references a block like `female.arms`, expand that block from `data/female.TXT` (it contains its own bone?mesh attachments) rather than treating it as a single mesh.

 4) Materials/textures
 - Read material and texture info from the `.X` files.
-Map to glTF PBR as best-effort (diffuse Å® baseColor, basic specular Å® roughness/metalness approximations).
+Map to glTF PBR as best-effort (diffuse ÔøΩÔøΩ baseColor, basic specular ÔøΩÔøΩ roughness/metalness approximations).
 This mapping may require iteration.

 5) Output glTF
 - Emit nodes (armature), meshes, materials, and optionally a skin if single-bone bindings are represented as a skin.